 Exposed to COVID-19 on a Cruise?
 You Need a Skilled Maritime Lawyer

-There are few places in the world that have not been hit hard by the novel coronavirus, and people have been exposed in all sorts of places — from restaurants and gyms and hospitals to sidewalks and even inside their own homes.
-However, there are certain types of places that pose more of a threat than others, and cruises have proven to be particularly dangerous.
+Few places in the world have not been hit hard by the novel coronavirus, and people have been exposed to all sorts of places—from restaurants, gyms, and hospitals to sidewalks and even inside their homes.
+However, certain types of places pose more of a threat than others, and cruises have proven to be particularly dangerous.

-Stories abound of cruise ships where people have been quarantined due to COVID-19 outbreaks, and of the disease spreading rapidly.
-While no official count seems to be available, the Miami Herald has been keeping an unofficial record of the number of cases and deaths.
+Stories abound of cruise ships where people have been quarantined due to COVID-19 outbreaks and of the disease spreading rapidly.
+While no official count seems available, the Miami Herald has kept an unofficial record of the number of cases and deaths.
 As of April 23, 2020, they had recorded:

 • 2,592 total cases of COVID-19 on cruise ships